Minor in Intercultural Studies

 Working with the department chair, students select one or two elective courses from the various areas of study to complete their specific coursework.
 These include:

-- Regular and adapted Elmhurst College courses
+- Regular and adapted Elmhurst University courses

 - Special January Term courses